Short Story Saturday: Veiled Intentions

 “Perhaps you would be interested in a divination.”

 “What are you talking about?”
-I asked.
+I asked barely able to open my mouth to ask the question.

 I said nothing.
 My anger was not directed at her.
+“How dare you prey on the vulnerable like that?”

+The so-called mystic shook his head and shrugged.
 “You doubt my powers.
 Oh, ye of little faith.”

-I glared.
 “All right, cut the crap.
 My wife isn’t here right now.
 I know this is a scam.”

+The man feigned innocence.
 “What makes you say that?”

 He smirked.
 “How can you be so sure?
 Perhaps I do have the power.
 As the bard once said, there is more to this world than what is accepted in your philosophy.”

-I encouraged the man to open the door to get a better view, even going so far to suggest that perhaps a prankster had left him a present in the form of a burning bag of excrement.
+I encouraged the man to open the door to get a better view, even going so far as to suggest that perhaps a prankster had left him a present in the form of a burning bag of excrement.
 The supposedly magical mountebank did as he was instructed.

 They were tormented.
 They were anguished.
 They were angry.
 They were in pain.